Itchy Scalp Braids – How To Treat Them

 • Avoid using excessive hair care products.
 Regular applications of gels and mousses cause extra buildup in your hair and irritate the scalp.

-• Wash your braids once a week with diluted shampoo and conditioner.
+• Wash your hair with braids once a week with diluted shampoo and conditioner.
 Diluting them helps eliminate buildup and ensure that the product spreads evenly.

 • Remember to apply a scalp pomade post-wash.